dhanunjaya007/crater-boulder-detector/README.md

 results = model.predict(source="path/to/test/image.jpg", save=True)

 ```
 You can use the model we trained.
-You can find it in /weights/best.pt and infer it.
+You can find it in Trained_Model folder and infer it.

 ### 6. UI